dev-hyang/Trine-MSIS-Program/2023FT2-IS5203-NetworkManagement/Week6/Dis.md

 1. Christopher, J.B.(2019, April 18).
 8 Easy-to-Do Ways to Troubleshoot Network Connection.
 Help Desk Geek. https://helpdeskgeek.com/networking/8-easy-to-do-ways-to-troubleshoot-network-connection/
 2. John, R.D., & Whitson, G.(2022, December 2).
 Get Back Online: 13 Tips to Troubleshoot Your Internet Connection.
 PC Magazine. https://www.pcmag.com/news/12-tips-to-troubleshoot-your-internet-connection
 3. Kyle, S.(2023, September 27).
 How to Fix Your Internet Connection: Troubleshoot Common Issues. wikiHow. https://www.wikihow.com/Fix-Your-Internet-Connection

+# Replies
+## To Danni Huang

+I appreciate your insights into addressing network issues, particularly the intriguing debate on password rotation frequency.
+The notion that a fixed pattern for rotation might not be optimal is indeed thought-provoking.
+Striking a balance between ease of use and security is a perpetual challenge, and the difficulty in memorizing numerous distinct passwords exacerbates this dilemma.
+The suggestion to use passphrases as an alternative is noteworthy.
+Passphrases, comprised of multiple words or a sentence, offer a potential resolution to the memorization challenge.
+By providing a more natural and easily recallable structure, passphrases aim to simplify the user experience without compromising security.

+## To Shenghui Wu
+I value your perspective on tackling network issues, and the list of ideas you provided is highly beneficial.
+The emphasis on striking a balance between user manageability and password complexity resonates strongly with me.
+While I believe that individuals should adopt more complex passwords, given the heightened value of data and the increased risk of hacking, I acknowledge that the context matters.
+In scenarios where the data is non-private or less sensitive, the ease of manageability takes precedence.
+Your point underscores the importance of tailoring password practices to the specific use case.
+In essence, the decision on whether to prioritize password complexity or ease of usability should be guided by the unique requirements and sensitivity of the data in different usage scenarios.